 The Genealogical Society of Ireland holds a large collection of property records donated by a Laois solicitor.
 The collection, known as the Laois Papers, contains a vast amount of records, including leases, rentals, assignments, indentures, wills, settlements and deeds.
 Many records relate to the Coote Estate.
 The records are not digitised, but lists are available on the links below.

 The National Archives of Ireland hold some property records relating to Laois including the following:

-Laois Local Studies holds original and digital copies of Board of Guardians Minute Books for the Poor Law Unions of Mountmellick, Abbeyleix and Donaghmore.
+Laois Local Studies holds original, microfilm and digital copies of Board of Guardians Minute Books for the Poor Law Unions of Mountmellick, Abbeyleix and Donaghmore.
 Further details on this collection are available.

-The workhouses had admission and discharge registers, but neither have survived for the workhouses in Laois.
+The workhouses kept admission and discharge registers of inmates, but neither have survived for the workhouses in Laois.